Meme1079/PsychWiki/README.md

 Note: This not a the officail wiki of Psych Engine

-Welcome to the Psych Wiki! this is where we dedicate to add missing thing's from the wiki!
-[WIP]
+Welcome to the Psych Wiki! this is where we dedicate to add missing thing's from the official wiki!
+I made this repostory becuase the official wiki hasn't been updated for a while and thats why I made it.

 # To-do List: